-Computational intelligence is closely related to the field called soft computing which provides a foundation for the conception, design, and deployment of intelligent systems directed towards intelligence and autonomy.
-This unit exposes you to the fundamentals of computational intelligence tools in the three prominent areas of fuzzy systems, artificial neural networks, and evolutionary computation.
-You will be introduced to topics of genetic algorithms, evolutionary programming, evolution strategies, and genetic programming.
+Artificial intelligence is closely related to the field called soft computing which provides a foundation for the conception, design, and deployment of intelligent systems directed towards intelligence and autonomy.
+This unit introduces you to the fundamental concepts of artificial intelligence in the three prominent areas of fuzzy systems, artificial neural networks, and evolutionary computation.
+You will be introduced to topics of genetic algorithms, evolutionary programming, and genetic programming.
 You will also be introduced to the most commonly used neural network paradigms.
-Under fuzzy systems you will be learning the concepts of fuzzy sets and fuzzy logic, and approximate reasoning.
-The theoretical concepts will be reinforced with implementation examples.
+You will learn the concepts of fuzzy sets and fuzzy logic, and approximate reasoning, as part of fuzzy systems.
+The theoretical concepts will be reinforced with hands-on experience during computer lab tutorials.